vgyanlabs/vidyut/README.md

 ## Team Roles and Responsibilities

+### Generative AI:
+- **Muzammil**: Responsible for managing the LLM Infrastructure and training the models
+- **Chirag**: Same as above with high focus on maintaining Data Quality and data pipelines that gracefully fail in disasters.

 ### Frontend
 - **Shravani**: Responsible for developing the user interface and ensuring the application is visually appealing and user-friendly.